Merchandising and Fashion Design (MFD) courses

 MFD 201 Fashion History

-Applied approach to the history of dress from ancient times through the twentieth century; examining dress in the context of social, economic, political, technological, and artistic development of Western culture.
+Applied approach to the history of dress from ancient times through the twenty-first century; examining dress in the context of social, economic, political, technological, and artistic development of Western culture.

 MFD 202 Textiles